 You may even have an example of when you had to do this.
 You might have had to purchase a webcam, learn to set personal accountability around being at the computer at a certain time of the morning, and learn to communicate differently via online video conferences.

-5. Adapting your Habits and Procedures
+5. Changing your Habits and Procedures

 Many employers worry about hiring someone who is set in their ways.